Depression - when you feel sad most of the time

-If you, or someone you know has been suffering from 5 or more of these symptoms for most of the time during the last two weeks, then it is time to talk to a 'trusted adult'.
+If you, or someone you know has been suffering from some or many of these symptoms for most of the time during the last two weeks, then it is time to talk to a 'trusted adult'.

 - Feeling hopeless with nothing to look forward to.

-- Not interested in anything - nothing seems like fun.
+- Not interested in anything that you usually enjoy - nothing seems like fun.